 With advanced systems like ConnectPOS and Epos Now, you’re able to operate a click-and-collect model for your shop without any additional integrations or apps.
 Thankfully, it’s all part of the POS systems.
 Even though both of these POS systems integrate this feature in their POS, there’s a slight difference in the process.

 In ConnectPOS, merchants can allow click-and-collect by directly activating the feature right in the POS to make a particular outlet become a picking location.
-Once activated, customers can freely make orders and choose the outlet they want to pick their purchase up.
+Once activated, customers can freely make orders and choose the outlet they want to pick up their purchase.

 Meanwhile, in terms of Epos Now review, click-and-collect can only be processed by the retailers themselves.
 Customers can call ahead and place an order before their visit, meaning merchants need to have the ordered items ready for collection and payment when their buyers arrive.
 All are done on the basis of the onhold order feature.

-Custom sale is a handy feature that enables shopkeepers to add a temporarily unavailable item into the shopping cart and check-out as guests.
+Custom sale is a handy feature that lets shopkeepers add a temporarily unavailable item into the shopping cart and check-out as guests.
 With that being so, merchants can sell a temporarily unavailable product, DIY items, handicrafts, customized items, etc.

 This feature is available only in ConnectPOS.
 It’s easy to use and quick to create a custom note and check-out a custom sale in ConnectPOS.
 Even better, this feature can function normally during offline mode.